 This guide is the map.
-It covers every major caregiver program in Tennessee in 2026: the three pathways that can pay a family member as a caregiver, the respite vouchers and grants that can fund a real break, the AAAD network that handles intake, the VA programs for caregivers of veterans, the dementia resources, and how all of this is treated for taxes.
-Each section is short on its own and points you to the deeper article when one exists.
+It covers every major Tennessee caregiver program in 2026: the pathways that can pay a family member, the respite vouchers and grants that fund a real break, the AAAD network that handles intake, the VA programs for caregivers of veterans, the dementia resources, and how all of it is taxed.
+Each section points you to the deeper article when one exists.

 You don't have to figure this out alone.
 And you don't have to fund all of it out of your savings.